twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts

 ### Updated 12/20/2020
 When I started this repository it was to help me learn Go by using it to do things I know are correct in another field.
 In that regard I feel the scripts were decent in that they progressed into something that would resemble practical.
 Practical in one space does not mean elegant or correct in another.
-That being said in my effort to improve my skill with Go I have updated some of the more relevant scripts to make them more polished while also adding go modules to help with dependency management.
+That being said in my effort to improve with Go, I have updated some of the more relevant scripts to make them more polished while also adding go modules to help with dependency management.
 I'm kinda having a love hate relationship with Go.mod but for the basic stuff like pulling more up-to-date packages from the time the code was orginally written it seems to work pretty well.

 That said I'm going to try updating and revising the more relevant scripts as I get time.